onqtam/headjack/docs/why/14_ECONOMICS.md

 ██████████████████████████████████████████████████████████████████
-# SECTION: win-win & open source & sharing
+# SECTION: win-win & open source & sharing & the commons
 ██████████████████████████████████████████████████████████████████

 > "If we exchange one dollar, we both have one dollar each.
 But if we exchange one good thought, we both have two good thoughts." - [Abraham Lincoln](https://www.azquotes.com/quote/873058)